 The headquarters building of the European Central Bank (ECB) is located in Frankfurt’s Ostend district and bears the name Skytower.
 The Ostend is a former industrial area that is currently changing into a trendy residential and working district.
-The ECB high-rise is “safely located” away from Frankfurt’s banking district, where most other banks have their headquarters.
+The ECB high-rise is “safely located” away from Frankfurt’s Financial District, where most other banks have their headquarters.
 The ECB tower is located on the northern bank of the Main river.
-On the other side of the Main, just a few hundred metres away, is the Main Plaza high-rise.
+On the other side of the river Main, just a few hundred metres away, is the Main Plaza high-rise.
 Also, the Light Tower in the Eastside Frankfurt area is also within sight.

 The building ensemble of the ECB high-rise consists of three elements: the former Grossmarkthalle from 1928, a 185-meter-high north tower and a 165-meter-high south tower, which together with an antenna on the north tower reach a total height of 201 metres, as well as an entrance structure connecting the hall and the towers.
 The double tower was built in deconstructivist style.
 From a distance one has the feeling that the combined towers cannot stand still at all.
 The design for the ECB high-rise was created by architect Wolf D. Prix of Coop Himmelb(l)au.

 Status March 2020: A low office building of around 60 meters height (197 feet) could be built on the property of the ECB, a spokesman for the City of Frankfurt told the German-speaking newspaper Frankfurter Neue Presse.
 The unique selling point of the current skyscraper should be retained with this height limitation.